 Transactions in foreign currencies are translated to the functional currency at exchange rates in effect at the dates of the transactions.
 Monetary assets and liabilities denominated in a currency other than the Canadian Dollar are translated into Canadian Dollars at the exchange rate as at the end of the reporting period.
 Non-monetary assets and liabilities are translated at historical exchange rates at the transaction date.
 Depreciation is translated at historical exchange rates at the transaction date.
 The calculated exchange gains and losses are included in loss and comprehensive loss for the year.
-On consolidation, assets and liabilities are translated from the functional currency to the presentation currency based on the exchange rate as at the end of the reporting period.
+The assets and liabilities of entities with a functional currency that differs from the presentation currency are translated to the presentation currency as follows: